NSO Handbook

 Welcome Week at IU

-Step one of your Hoosier Experience: Attend Welcome Week.
+Step one of your Hoosier Experience: jump in as soon as you get here.
+Attend Welcome Week in August and Welcome Events in January.
 We can’t wait to welcome you to the Hoosier family—and to the beautiful IU campus.
 Exciting events and traditions will help you connect with other students and navigate campus.
-With both virtual and in-person events—some required, many recommended—you will be glad you chose to become a Hoosier.
+With big and small events, academic and social events, and events designed to help you start to experience all that IU has to offer—some required, all recommended—you will be glad you chose to become a Hoosier.

 The Hoosier Experience